wultra/powerauth-crypto/docs/Basic-definitions.md

 - **X9.63 (with SHA256)** - A standard KDF function based on X9.63, with SHA256 as an internal hash function.
 It uses iterations of SHA256 hash function to derive a key of expected length of 32B.
   - `byte[] bytes = KDF_X9_63_SHA256.derive(byte[] secret, byte[] info)`

-- **ECDSA** - An algorithm for elliptic curve based signatures, uses SHA256 hash algorithm.
+- **ECDSA** - An algorithm for elliptic curve based signatures, uses SHA256 hash algorithm and P256r1 EC curve.
 It defines two operations:
   - `byte[] signature = ECDSA.sign(byte[] data, PrivateKey privateKey)` - compute signature of given data and private key.
   - `boolean isValid = ECDSA.verify(byte[] data, byte[] signature, PublicKey publicKey)` - verify the signature for given data using a given public key.